mope1/py3-caldav-nextcloud-importexport/README.md

 - `caldav.py example.com username passw0rd import`
   Reads the `export` folder contents and tries to create events and todos from there.
 Make sure the calendars exist on the target.

-You can use the script for non-nextcloud caldav servers, just edit this line appropriately: `cal_url_suf="/remote.php/dav/calendars/"`
+You can use the script for non-nextcloud caldav servers, just edit the``cal_url_suf` variable in the script.